Shivakumar-pyt/Chat-Application/README.md

-# MERCOR_BACKEND_TASK
+# Chat Application
-Mercor Backend Development Task: Chat application in Node JS and React JS
+Chat application in Node JS and React JS